Types Of Car Sensors And What They Do

 Manifold Absolute Pressure MAP Sensor

 Where is the manifold absolute pressure sensor?
 The MAP sensor should sit on top of the intake manifold, beside/on the throttle body.
-For models equipped with turbo/superchargers, this engine sensor is usually on the intake tract before the turbo.
+For models equipped with turbo/superchargers, this engine device is usually on the intake tract before the turbo.

 The most obvious signs of a faulty MAP sensor are reduced engine power and heavy fuel consumption.
 Surging, hesitation, and engine stalls also suggest a bad MAP sensor.